July Is Fibroid Awareness Month in Texas

 We Need Your Help!

-This July, join us in Beaumont, Dallas, and Fort Worth as we raise awareness about uterine fibroids and protect women’s health in our communities.
+This July, join us in multiple cities statewide as we raise awareness about uterine fibroids and protect women’s health in our communities.